Senior Research Fellow

-An ad feminam post created in the 1970s involved establishing the Beazley Archive as an international centre for the study of classical Greek art, teaching undergraduates in the Faculty of Classics, taking more than forty graduates, (many of them students of the college) through successful doctorates in Classical Archaeology, and publishing four series on classical art with thirteen volumes in eleven years, in addition to publishing my own books, articles and online resources.
+In the Faculty of Classics An ad feminam post was created in the 1970s to establish the Beazley Archive as an international centre for the study of classical Greek art, teach undergraduates in the Faculty of Classics, supervise more than forty graduates through successful doctorates in Classical Archaeology, and publish four series on classical art with thirteen volumes in eleven years, in addition to publishing my own books, articles and online resources.

 My interest in ICT began in 1979 and resulted in the creation of the Archive’s major research databases and the direction of international digital research projects, for example, Corpus Vasorum Antiquorum, the oldest and largest research project of the Union Academique Internationale.
 During the 1990s I participated in four EU R&D projects in telecommunications.
-One, RAMA (Remote Access to Museum Archives) was the inspiration for CLAROS, The World of Art on the Semantic Web (http://clarosnet.org).
-With the support of the Fell Fund (2008-2011) it virtually linked about one million records and images of classical archaeology and art in ten research instiututes in six European countries.
+One, RAMA (Remote Access to Museum Archives) was the inspiration for CLAROS, The World of Art on the Semantic Web (http://clarosnet.org) which began in 2008 with the support of the Fell Fund.
+When it was launched in 2011 about one million records and images of classical archaeology and art in ten research instiututes in six European countries had been presented as Linked Data.
 CLAROS was he inspiration for OXLOD (below).

 From 2011, as a Senior Research Fellow of the University's e-Research Centre (from 2017 within the Department of Engineering Science) I have been able to pursue my special interest in interoperability/open linked data and facilitating collaborative research across Humanities, Social Sciences and MPLS.
 From 2011 the Cultural Heritage Programme (http://culturalheritage.ox.ac.uk), supported by a grant from the Fell Fund, brought together Humanities, Law, Technology, Said Business School and the University’s Museums and Collections.
 An AHRC Network grant, Digital Cultural Heritage (2014-2016) facilitated collarboation with cultural heritage organisations in India and China (http://culturalheritage.ox.ac.uk/dch).